 Since inception, we have focused substantially all of our efforts and financial resources on developing our proprietary targeted protein degradation drug discovery platform, or the Pegasus platform, and initial product candidates as well as supporting our collaborations and partnerships.
 To date, we have financed our operations primarily through the issuance and sale of our convertible preferred stock to outside investors and collaborators in private equity financings.
 From our inception through June 30, 2020, we raised an aggregate of \$254.5 million of gross proceeds from such transactions and through our collaboration with Vertex Pharmaceuticals Incorporated, or Vertex.
 As of June 30, 2020, our cash and cash equivalents and investments were \$156.0 million.
-We have incurred net losses in each year since our inception, and we had an accumulated deficit of \$108.1 million as of June 30, 2020.
-For the years ended December 31, 2018 and 2019 and the six months ended June 30, 2019 and 2020, we reported net losses of \$21.5 million, \$41.2 million, \$18.3 million and \$24.9 million, respectively.
-Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
-We expect to continue to incur significant expenses and increasing operating losses over the next several years and for the foreseeable future.
+We have incurred net losses in each year since our inception, and we had an accumulated deficit of \$108.1 million as of June 30, 2019 and 2019 and the six months ended June 30, 2019 and 2020, we reported net losses of \$21.5 million, \$41.2 million, \$18.3 million and \$24.9 million, respectively.
+Substantially all of our operating losses have resulted from costs incurred in connection with our operating operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
 We expect our expenses to significantly increase in connection with our ongoing activities, as we:

-• submit a planned Investigational New Drug application, or IND, with the U.S. Food and Drug Administration, or FDA, for KT-474 in the first half of 2021 and, if allowed to proceed, initiate a clinical trial shortly thereafter;
+submit a planned Investigational New Drug application, or IND, with the U.S. Food and Drug Administration, or FDA, for KT-474 in the first half of 2021 and, if allowed to proceed, initiate a clinical trial shortly thereafter;

-- continue preclinical activities of our initial IRAK4, IRAKIMiD and STAT3 programs; - prepare and submit INDs with the FDA for other current and future product candidates; - complete preclinical studies for current or future product candidates; - initiate and complete clinical trials for current or future product candidates; - expand and improve the capabilities of our Pegasus platform; - contract to manufacture our product candidates; - advance research and development related activities to expand our product pipeline; - seek regulatory approval for our product candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our product candidates and commercialization of any of our product candidates for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific and management personnel; - · secure facilities to support continued growth in our research, development and commercialization efforts; and - · incur additional costs associated with operating as a public company upon the completion of this offering.
+- continue preclinical activities of our initial IRAK4, IRAKIMiD and STAT3 programs; - prepare and submit INDs with the FDA for other current and future product candidates; - complete preclinical studies for current or future product candidates; - initiate and complete clinical trials for current or future product candidates; - expand and improve the capabilities of our Pegasus platform; - contract to manufacture our product candidates; - advance research and development related activities to expand our product pipeline; - seek regulatory approval for our product candidates that successfully complete clinical development; - develop and scale up our capabilities to support our ongoing preclinical activities and clinical trials for our product candidates and commercialization of any of our product candidates for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific and management personnel; - secure facilities to support continued growth in our research, development and commercialization efforts; and - incur additional costs associated with operating as a public company upon the completion of this offering.